 No matter which type of loan that you choose, it comes with the HomeRate Mortgage Guarantee: Quick quotes, low rates, & fast closing times.

 If you’re dreaming of being a home owner but not sure if you have good enough credit to get the financing you need, an FHA loan could be the solution for you.
+Unlike a conventional loan, an FHA loan allows for a low down payment, making it an attractive option for a home buyer with a lower credit score.
+The FHA loan requirements include monthly payment calculations that account for FHA mortgage insurance.
 The FHA mortgage program was created in the 1930’s to help borrowers get the homes they want and to give mortgage lenders peace of mind.

 With a guaranteed that loans will not be defaulted on, lenders are more willing to offer favorable terms and rates for people with less than perfect credit, or even no credit in some cases.
 Down payments can be as low at 3.5% and even can be covered or “gifted” by a family member or employee.

 Sound too good to be true?
 Read on to find out more.

 If you are 62 years or older, own a home and are cash-strapped, you may consider applying for a reverse mortgage to either supplement your income or pay important expenses like healthcare.

 This type of loan has become a popular source of cash because it allows homeowners to convert a portion of their home’s equity into cash, without losing ownership of the house, which makes it a great financial planning tool.